Suryansh-Dey/neovim-config/README.md

 ## nvim-tree remaps
 1. `f` -> `<leader>f` since f is used for leap-forward
 2. `s` -> `<leader>s` since s is used for leap-backward
+# Daily usage
+Refer to the wiki section to know how I use it to be blazingly fast!